pop-team/pop-java/docs/dev/packages-public.rst

     The minimum needed to use POP.
 This package contains all the ``@POP`` annotations for methods and classes.

-.. note :: We have 6 different sending methods, but generally if we want to add an option we add it to the six of them.
+.. note:: We have 6 different method annotations and, generally, if we want to add an option to one we add it to the six of them, or at least half of them.

 .. data:: popjava.PopJava